tomjoht/tomjoht.github.io/_posts/2016/2016-01-01-analyzing-top-posts-trends-on-idratherbewriting-blog.md

 The regular users who comment on my blog don't represent the overwhelming traffic from organic search.
 It's easy to overlook that and just think of my regular commenters as my readers.
 But those who comment are in the minority by far.
 The bulk of my visitors are like the dark matter of the Internet &mdash; present and undeniable but ethereal and unknown.
 Who the heck are all the users from the other sessions?
 How can I convert them into regular subscribers?

 Last year I also started using [Bit.ly](http://tools.pingdom.com/fpt/) to track hits on posts.
-It was pretty clear to me that sending out links in an email newsletter is a major strategy for driving traffic to the posts.
+Looking at Bitly, it was pretty clear that sending out links in an email newsletter is a major strategy for driving traffic to the posts.
 If you just submit the links to Twitter and Linkedin, you only get a tenth of the traffic that you do from sending out the links via an email newsletter.

 <img src="{{ "/images/tinyletterstats.png" | prepend: site.baseurl }}" alt="Tinyletter" />

+But then again, most traffic originates from organic Google searches rather than social media anyway.

 ## Strategies for brand, or strategies for more readership?